 As described under "Expectations," a student must show satisfactory engagement to be admitted to the final exam, and all components of the course must be completed in order to be given credit for the course.
-Upon meeting this requirement, the grade will be calculated as follows (note that late submissions count towards the completion requirement for the course credit, but will be graded as zero):
+Upon meeting this requirement, the grade will be calculated as follows:

-Lesson Work: 6% Discussion Posts: 12% Problem Sets: 30% Final Exam: 52%
+Lesson Work: 6% Discussion Posts: 18% Homework: 24% Final Exam: 52%

-For each unit you will complete OWL lesson work followed by a problem set.
-You will also participate in three of six forum discussions.
-Deadlines for each (submission by 11:55 PM ET) are as follows:
+For each unit you will complete OWL lesson work and homework.
+You will also participate in three discussions (details on OWL).
+Relevant dates are as follows (submission by 11:55 PM ET):